imagej/imagej.github.io/pages/ImgLib2_Discussion.md

 can be reduced by concatenation.
 Note that the interfaces responsible for concatenation are not implemented by the transform hierarchy.
-Necessary access to trivial parameters in specialized transforms is implemented just once in abstract classes.](Imglib2-transform.png "Simplified visualization of the hierarchy of ImgLib2 transforms that can be reduced by concatenation.
+Necessary access to trivial parameters in specialized transforms is implemented just once in abstract classes.](/images/pages/Imglib2-transform.png "Simplified visualization of the hierarchy of ImgLib2 transforms that can be reduced by concatenation.
 Note that the interfaces responsible for concatenation are not implemented by the transform hierarchy.
-Necessary access to trivial parameters in specialized transforms is implemented just once in abstract classes.")
+Necessary access to trivial parameters in specialized transforms is implemented just once in abstract classes.")"
 We thought that it might at some point be useful to have a generic way of contracting chains of transforms.
 The idea is to have a hierarchy of transformations, i.e., a Translation is a Rigid transform is an Affine